grab/GraphBEAN/README.md

-# Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graph
+# Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graphs

-This repository contains the experimental source code of the *Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graph* paper published in ... .
+This repository contains the experimental source code of the [*Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graphs*](https://engineering.grab.com/graph-anomaly-model) paper presented at the [International Joint Conference on Neural Networks (IJCNN) 2023](https://2023.ijcnn.org/).

 Authors: [Rizal Fathony](mailto:rizal.fathony@grab.com), [Jenn Ng](mailto:jenn.ng@grab.com), and [Jia Chen](mailto:jia.chen@grab.com).

 ## Abstract

-Anomaly detection has received increasing interest due to the serious implication of anomaly occurrence in many areas.
-Many of its applications naturally produce datasets that can be represented as bipartite graphs (user–interaction–item graphs).
-Furthermore, each entity and interaction in the graph are usually supplied with rich information, making the attributed graph on both nodes and edges become the preferred formalization of the problem.
-Unfortunately, previous graph neural network methods for detecting anomalies only focus on graphical structure and node information to determine which behaviors are anomalous.
-They do not consider the rich interactions in the graph, which need to be incorporated into the model to produce high-performance detections.

-We propose a new graph anomaly detection model that focuses on the rich interactions in the graph.
-Specifically, our model incorporates the graph structure, node features of both user and item, as well as the interaction’s edge features.
-The model outputs anomaly scoring functions for each type of node and a scoring function for the edge to determine which user/item are anomalous and which interactions contribute to the anomaly.
-Our graph neural network architecture is scalable, enabling applications on large real-world datasets.
-Finally, we demonstrate the empirical benefit of our method against previous models in several public datasets.
+Many anomaly detection applications naturally produce datasets that can be represented as bipartite graphs (user–interaction–item graphs).
+These graph datasets are usually supplied with rich information on both the entities (nodes) and the interactions (edges).
+Unfortunately, previous graph neural network anomaly models are unable to fully capture the rich information and produce high-performing detections on these graphs, as they mostly focus on homogeneous graphs and node attributes only.
+To overcome the problem, we propose a new graph anomaly detection model that focuses on the rich interactions in bipartite graphs.
+Specifically, our model takes a bipartite node-and-edge-attributed graph and produces anomaly scores for each of its edges and then for each of its bipartite nodes.
+We design our model as an autoencoder-type model with a customized encoder and decoder to facilitate the compression of node features, edge features, and graph structure into node-level latent representations.
+The reconstruction errors of each edge and node are then leveraged to spot the anomalies.
+Our network architecture is scalable, enabling large real-world applications.
+Finally, we demonstrate that our method significantly outperforms previous anomaly detection methods in the experiments.

 ## Setup